erobertsdev/rrobertsphoto/README.md

 # rrobertsphoto

-A photo gallery project I used to understand asynchronous Javascript and Axios.
+A photo gallery project I used to understand asynchronous Javascript and API requests.
 Utilizes the Flickr API.